Breast Cancer and Chemotherapy

 How Is Chemotherapy Given for Breast Cancer?

-For breast cancer, chemotherapy drugs are given intravenously or orally.
+For breast cancer, chemotherapy drugs are given intravenously (IV) or orally (by mouth).
 Once the drugs enter the bloodstream, they travel to all parts of the body in order to reach cancer cells that may have spread beyond the breast.
 Chemotherapy is therefore considered a "systemic" form of breast cancer treatment.

 When Is Chemotherapy Given for Breast Cancer?